Careers aren’t linear. They’re Loops.

 This step is crucial because we know more than me → you have limited knowledge and connecting helps you close it.

-Additionally, connecting is the invitation for serendipity.
-When you leave a trail of what you created, you invite serendipity.
-Now your career journey shifts to inbound opportunities.
+And finally, connecting is the invitation for serendipity.
+When you leave a trail of what you created, you invite others to discover you.
+This shifts your career journey to inbound opportunities.

 A completed Loop will give you new insights to inform your next moves.

-Reflect on what you learned to refine your challenge and then restart the Looping process.
+Pause to consider what you learned and how you might refine your challenge and then restart the Looping process.

 You can’t think your way into a great career.